 - 4 tablespoons olive oil

-- 6 tablespoons mizithra cheese or aged Pecorino Romano
+- 6 tablespoons mizithra cheese or aged Pecorino Romano grated

 - 2-4 eggs

-- Olive oil for frying the eggs
+- 2 tablespoons olive oil for frying the eggs

 - Bring a large pot of salted water to a boil.
 Cook pasta according to package directions until al dente or your preferable texture.
 Drain and set aside.